 Crop Emptying Problems - Slow Crop / Sour Crop

 A chick's crop must empty completely once every twenty-four hours.
 If it doesn't, there is a good chance that a sour crop could be developing in the chick.
-If the chick is suffering from a gas-filled crop (Candida) - please go to this website.
+If the chick is suffering from a gas-filled crop (Candida).

 Common Causes & Resolutions:

-- Until the slow crop is resolved, provide supportive care as outlined on this page.
+- Until the slow crop is resolved, provide supportive health care to your pet bird.

 - Baby food is fed either too cold or too hot: The temperature of the formula should be at least 105 degrees Fahrenheit.
 Closely monitor the temperature with a digital thermometer.